-Have you ever wondered how much meat and plants our hunter gatherers consumed?
+Have you ever wondered how much meat and plants our hunter-gatherers consumed?
 Or our farming ancestors?
-When I originally designed the PaleoEdge diet, it was based on the optimal diet for athletes.
-Then I started noticing that it worked in our clinical practice for multiple disorders as well.
-People appeared to do better on more animal foods and less grains, meanwhile popular literature is constantly pushing a plant based diet as the best for health.
+When I originally designed the Healthbeat Diet, it was based on the optimal diet for athletes.
+Then I started noticing that it worked in our clinical nutrition practice for multiple disorders as well.
+People appeared to do better on more animal foods and fewer grains, meanwhile popular literature is constantly pushing a plant-based diet as the best for health.
 This simply isn’t what I have seen, nor do I believe anthropological literature to prove.

 When we look at our genealogy – with the genus homo existing for 2 million years and the modern human debated to be 160,000 to 340,000 to 400,000 years ago – as hunter-gatherers and agriculture starting roughly 10,000 years ago – the human diet is heavily favored for the hunter-gatherer way of eating.
 We no longer hunt and gather, we shop.
 If you have any friends that hunt – or if you hunt – you know that hunting is not always successful.
 During my time in Colorado, many of our neighbors would hunt the entire winter without getting an elk.

 To see how important that the meat and fish supply was high, we can look at the innovate strategies our later ancestors employed for more successful hunts.
-According to this chart, we see the earliest evidence of stone, bone and iron being used for arrow making, bows and axes, poison on the tips of arrows for taking down large game – and therefore more meat.
-Large nets and harpoons for fishing by were used by both men and women for catching seafood.
+We see the earliest evidence of stone, bone, and iron being used for arrow making, bows and axes, poison on the tips of arrows for taking down large game – and therefore more meat.
+Large nets and harpoons for fishing were used by both men and women for catching seafood.
 There is evidence of the deliberate use of fire to encourage new growth for animals to eat, and the cleaver and other processing tools for butchering large amounts of meat.

 How Long Did Hunter-Gatherer’s Live?